aurae-runtime/aurae/README.md

 # Introduction

-[Aurae] is a memory-safe [^memory-safe] runtime daemon, process manager, and PID-1 initialization system designed to remotely schedule processes, containers, and virtual machines as well as set node configurations like networking storage.
+[Aurae] deploys a memory-safe [^memory-safe] runtime daemon, process manager, and PID-1 initialization system to remotely schedule processes, containers, and virtual machines as well as set node configurations (e.g., like networking storage).

 Through system proportioning and enterprise workload isolation techniques, the Aurae [open-source] project can complement Kubernetes, as Aurae supports the usage of multi-tenant workloads and enterprise identities all the way down to the socket layer.

-# Project Status
+## Project Status

 > **STILL IN EARLY DEVELOPMENT!**<br>
 > **The Aurae project and API can change without notice.**<br>